Attempted schisms in the Baháʼí Faith: Orthodox Baháʼí Faith

 In 1961 Joel Marangella received a letter from Remey, and a note that, "in or after 1963.
 You will know when to break the seal."
 In 1964 Remey appointed members to a second International Baháʼí Council with Marangella as president, significant due to Remey's claim to Guardianship being based on the same appointment.
 In 1965 Remey activated the council, and in 1966 wrote letters passing the "affairs of the Faith" to the council, then later dissolving it.
 In 1969 Marangella made an announcement that the letter of 1961 was Remey's appointment of him as the third Guardian, and that he had been the Guardian since 1964, invalidating Remey's pronouncements from that point forward.

 Marangella gained the support of most of Remey's followers, who came to be known as Orthodox Baháʼís.
 Membership data is scarce.
 One source estimated them at no more than 100 members in 1988, and the group claimed a United States membership of about 40 in a 2007 court case.
 Joel Marangella died in San Diego, California on 1 September 2013.
 An unverified website claiming to represent Orthodox Baháʼís indicates followers in the United States and India, and a fourth Guardian named Nosrat’u’llah Bahremand.

 Harvey, Soghomonian, and Yazdani

 Donald Harvey was appointed by Remey as "Third Guardian" in 1967.
-This group does not use a formal name but "Universal Faith and Revelation of Baháʼu'lláh" and "Baháʼís loyal to the fourth Guardian" have been used by its adherents.
+He did not use a formal name but "Universal Faith and Revelation of Baháʼu'lláh" and "Baháʼís loyal to the fourth Guardian" have been used to describe Harvey's attempted leadership.
 Donald Harvey never gained much of a following.

 Francis Spataro of New York City, who supported Donald Harvey's claim as Remey's successor, independently organized "The Remey Society" after losing favor with Harvey.
 Spataro had a newsletter with about 400 recipients and in 1987 published a biography of Charles Mason Remey.
 In 1995 Francis Spataro became an Old Catholic priest and left the Baháʼí religion altogether.

-After Harvey's death in 1991, leadership of this group went to Jacques Soghomonian, a resident of Marseilles, France.
+After Harvey's death in 1991, Jacques Soghomonian of Marseilles announced that he had been appointed by Harvey as the next Guardian.
 Soghomonian died in 2013 and passed the successorship to E. S. Yazdani.
+It is unclear if this chain of leadership represents more than a few individuals.